-- Start by considering your home state’s direct-sold 529 plan, if your state offers a state income tax break and other benefits for state residents.
+- Consider your home state’s direct-sold 529 plan, and whether your state offers a state income tax break and other benefits for state residents.

-- Also consider the direct-sold 529 plans of low-fee states and the 529 plans with the top overall ratings.
+- Research direct-sold 529 plans from low-fee states and 529 plans with top overall ratings.

-- Also filter the list of 529 plans based on whether you can satisfy the minimum contribution requirements.
+- Filter the list of 529 plans based on whether each 529 plan:

-- Among the remaining 529 plans, prefer your home state’s 529 plan if the fees are less than 0.50% or if your state offers a state income tax break and your child is in high school.
+- Examine the remaining plans.
+Pick your home state plan if it offers fees under 0.50% or a state income tax break, and your child is in high school.

-- Otherwise, prefer the 529 plan with the best combination of high return on investment and low fees.
+- Otherwise, choose the 529 plan with the best combination of high return on investment and low fees.

 Savingforcollege.com provides a 529 plan comparison tool that has detailed data on all the state 529 plans.
 This can help you identify the best 529 plans.
 You can also review a detailed profile of each state’s 529 plans.

-Both Savingforcollege.com and Morningstar periodically rate the best 529 plans.
-The best 529 plans for each are shown in this table.
+Savingforcollege.com periodically rates the best 529 plans.
+The best 529 plans are shown below.